tn47/goledger/README.md

 * ``Transaction``, involving 2 or more postings, where the sum of credit postings should balance out the sum of debit postings.

-Once comfortable with above concepts, your can start book-keeping with ledger.
+Once comfortable with above concepts, we can start book-keeping with ledger.

 Transactions and Directives
 ===========================